-The online Strategic Sustainability Management Masters programme comprises six core 20-credit modules and a final independent study research project which is a triple module, worth 60 credits.
+The online Strategic Sustainability Management Masters programme comprises six core 20-credit modules with two optional 0-credit modules and a final independent study research project which is a triple module, worth 60 credits.

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.